 Imprint Book Festival

-The festival itself takes place in October and runs throughout October, the festival also includes the Writing Award Prize Giving ceremony.
+The festival itself takes place in October and runs throughout the month, the festival also includes the Writing Award Prize Giving ceremony.

 2016 featured author Joanne Harris whose much-loved international bestseller 'Chocolat' was made into an Oscar-nominated film starring Juliette Binoche and Johnny Depp.
 Since then she has written 15 more novels and two collections of short stories.
 Join us to hear Joanne discuss her writing career and her latest book in the Malbry series 'Different Class'.